theonlydevrai/playlist_song_recommender/SETUP_GUIDE.md

 1. Open your browser and go to: **http://localhost:3000**

-2. You should see the landing page with "Mood Mixer" and a green "Connect with Spotify" button
+2. You should see the landing page with "Mood Mixer"

-3. Click **"Connect with Spotify"**

-4. Log in with your Spotify account and authorize the app

-5. You'll be redirected to the Dashboard
+3. Paste a public Spotify playlist URL to get started

 ---

 ## Step 6: Using the App

-### Import a Playlist
+### Analyze a Playlist

-1. Go to Spotify and find a playlist you want to analyze
+1. Go to Spotify and find a public playlist you want to analyze
 2. Click **Share** → **Copy link to playlist**
-3. Paste the URL in the dashboard input box
+3. Paste the URL in the input box
 4. Click **"Analyze Playlist"**
 5. Wait for analysis (1-2 minutes for large playlists)

 ### Get Mood-Based Recommendations

-1. Click on an analyzed playlist
-2. See the mood breakdown of your songs
+1. After analyzing a playlist, you'll see the mood input screen
-3. Type how you're feeling in the text box
+2. Type how you're feeling in the text box
    - Examples: "feeling happy", "need to relax", "workout mode"
-4. Select duration (15min, 30min, 1hr, etc.)
+3. Select duration (15min, 30min, 1hr, etc.)
-5. Click **"Get Recommendations"**
+4. Click **"Generate Mix"**

-### Save to Spotify
+### Export to Spotify

 1. Review the recommended tracks
 2. Click **"Copy Track Names"** or **"Copy Spotify URIs"**